hortonworks/cloudbreak/docs/azure_pre_prov.md

 ## Filesystem configuration

-When starting a cluster with Cloudbreak on Azure, the default filesystem is “Windows Azure blob storage with DASH”.
+When starting a cluster with Cloudbreak on Azure, the default filesystem is “Windows Azure Blob Storage with DASH”.
 Hadoop has built-in support for the [WASB filesystem](https://hadoop.apache.org/docs/current/hadoop-azure/index.html) so it can be used easily as HDFS instead of disks.

 ### Disks and blob storage